Mj7378/Jarvis_V1.0/README.md

 *   **Web App Integration:** Issue commands to open a wide range of websites and web apps, including YouTube, WhatsApp, Google Drive, Replit, and more.
 *   **Integrated Search:** Directly ask J.A.R.V.I.S. to search Google or YouTube for specific queries.
 *   **System Functions:** Run simulated diagnostics or issue a shutdown command for a complete system lifecycle experience.
+*   **🏠 Home Automation (Simulated):** Command J.A.R.V.I.S. to control smart lights, thermostats, locks, and security cameras.
+All commands are simulated with UI feedback, providing a complete smart-home control experience.

 ### 🎨 Futuristic HUD & Deep Customization
 *   **Reactive Interface:** A dynamic and visually stunning HUD built with React and Tailwind CSS that reacts to the AI's state (Idle, Thinking, Speaking).